Dr Jon Heron (course organiser), Prof Kate Tilling, Dr. Laura Howe, Dr. Liam Mahedy.

 This course provides an introduction to methods for analysing longitudinal/repeated continuous data, with a focus on methods for analysing individual trajectories over time.
 Multilevel modelling and structural equation modelling (SEM) approaches will be described and compared.
 Throughout the course there will be an emphasis on what kinds of research question different types of method can be used to explore and on the interpretation of results.

-The course will comprise a total of twelve hours teaching, including introductory talks, lectures and practical sessions using the Stata software package (and MLwiN run from within Stata).
-Approximately 50% of the course will be practical work.
+The course will comprise a total of seventeen hours teaching, including introductory talks, lectures, worked examples and practical sessions using both Stata and Mplus software package.
+Approximately 40% of the course will be practical work.

 We also recommend that participants refresh their knowledge of single-level models for continuous responses in advance of the workshop by reading the ‘concepts’ parts of Module 3 of the Centre for Multilevel Modelling's online multilevel modelling course (www.bristol.ac.uk/cmm/learning/course.html).
 In particular, participants should ensure they are familiar with algebraic regression equations, and partitioning of variation (e.g. ANOVA).

 Please note: This course is concerned with analysis of repeated measures.
 If you wish to learn about rates or survival analysis, please see the short course Rates and Survival Analysis.
 The course is also not about time-series models nor does it cover repeated binary/ordinal data.